SkyTubeTeam/SkyTube/README.md

 ## Features
 ### Innovative Features
 * Video blocker featuring:
-  - Channel blacklisting.
+  - Channel blacklisting
-  - Channel whitelisting.
+  - Channel whitelisting
-  - Block videos if their language is not the same as the user's preferred one(s).
+  - Block videos if their language is not the same as the user's preferred one(s)
-  - Block low-view videos.
+  - Block low-view videos
-  - Block high-dislike videos.
+  - Block high-dislike videos
-  - Toolbar icon showing number of blocked videos.
+  - Toolbar icon showing number of blocked videos
 * Watched or partially watched videos are marked accordingly.
-"Resume playing" feature also implemented.
+"Resume playing" feature also implemented
-* Video swipe controls, including controls for volume, brightness, comments and video description.
+* Video swipe controls, including controls for volume, brightness, comments and video description
-* Bookmark videos.
+* Bookmark videos
-* Import subscriptions from YouTube.
+* Import subscriptions from YouTube
-* Play channels' playlists.
+* Play channels' playlists
-* Download videos.
+* Download videos
 * Ability to play the video faster — or slower than live. **[New!]**
-* View and download video thumbnails.
+* View and download video thumbnails
-* No adverts when browsing or playing videos.
+* No adverts when browsing or playing videos
+* SponsorBlock to skip advertisement segments
-* Back up and restore bookmarks and subscriptions (all stored locally on your device).
+* Back up and restore bookmarks and subscriptions (all stored locally on your device)

 ### Traditional Features
-* Explore Featured and Most Popular videos.
+* Explore Featured and Most Popular videos
-* Browse YouTube channels.
+* Browse YouTube channels
-* Play YouTube videos.
+* Play YouTube videos
-* View video comments.
+* View video comments
-* Search videos, music and channels.
+* Search videos, music and channels
-* Channel subscription & non-intrusive notifications.
+* Channel subscription & non-intrusive notifications
-* Subscriptions feed.
+* Subscriptions feed

 More features will be added in the near future.